Skip to Main Content

 Very Important!

-When you have finished your Internet Archive reading session, be absolutely sure to click the "Return Now" button, even if you plan to return to the book and read it again.
+When you have finished your Internet Archive reading session, be sure to click the "Return Now" button, even if you plan to read the book at another time.
+This will make it available for others in the class.

 NYT Video: Meet the People Getting Pain to Kill our Planet